UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - Turns: A player has a turn to play the cards they want from their hand, trade into other cards, and attack the opponent.
 Each turn the player draws a card.
 - Action points: Cards cost a certain amount of action points to play.
 Each turn the player's action points refreshes and gains +1 action point.
+(Warning: not implemented due to significantly slower gameplay).

 ## Feedback